SaubanMusaddiq/Snakes-Active-Contour-Implementation-/README.md

 This is a simple Snake(Active contours) implementation using MATLAB.

-To run snake(mode,alpha,beta,gamma,iterations) in matlab.
+To run snake_fn(mode,alpha,beta,gamma,iterations) in matlab.

+snake.mlapp is a matlab app to tweak around with snakes.

 Mode can be  "open" / "closed".